13-Knightingale/albion/content/100 System Reference/101 D20 Mechanics.md

 It is not possible for both advantage and disadvantage to influence the same check, at the same time.
 On occasions where opposing effects are applied, they are 'cancelled out' (*on a one-for-one basis*), until only advantage or disadvantage remains, or neither.

 ## Critical Rolls
-When performing a check, if a PC rolls a 'natural' 20 (*the value on the d20 dice, before any modifiers are added*), they receive a critical boon.
-When this occurs, the PC gains one [[103 Motivations#122 Inspiration|inspiration]].
+When performing a check, if a PC rolls a 'natural' 20 (*the value on the d20 dice, before any modifiers are added*), the PC gains one [[103 Motivations#122 Inspiration|inspiration]].
+This can be spent immediately (*i.e. affecting the check currently in progress*), if there are mechanisms to do so.

-Rolling a 'natural' 1 is known as a critical bane.
-In these cases, the DM gains one [[103 Motivations#123 Despair|despair]].

-Certain checks may also trigger additional beneficial effects if a critical boon is rolled, or potential negative consequences on a critical bane (*these will be explicitly noted*).

 >[!warning|noicon] A critical boon does not guarantee that a check succeeds (*the total result must still reach the target number*).
 However, inspiration is still awarded, regardless of the the outcome.
-Likewise, even if a PC succeeds a check with a natural 1, the DM will recieve despair.

 #### Critical Hit
-A special type of critical boon occurs during [[108 Combat#173 Making An Attack|combat]].
+A special type of critical roll occurs during [[108 Combat#173 Making An Attack|combat]].
 When a PC (*or NPC*) make an attack that causes damage, rolling a 'natural' 20 is known as a critical hit.

-When a PC achieves a critical hit, they may choose to forgo receiving inspiration, and instead, double the damage that would be dealt to their target from that attack.
+When a PC achieves a critical hit, they may immediately spend their inspiration to double the damage that would be dealt to their target from that attack.

-As NPCs cannot gain inspiration, the DM must always choose to increase their damage.
+> [!warning] Although NPCs cannot gain inspiration, they may still trigger critical hits.

 Critical Hits are exceptionally dangerous, being the primary cause of PC [[104 Vitality#Death|death]].